15 Of The Best Restaurants In The Yorkshire Dales To Try

 The Queens Arms, Litton, Skipton, BD23 5QJ.

-10. The Saddle Room
+Credit: The Saddle Room

+The Saddle Room is conveniently next door to popular tourist attraction The Forbidden Corner, offering a proper barn style in a stunning location.
 The gorgeous structure was formerly a racehorse stable, and now serves up delicious grub for the whole family to enjoy after a day out in the Dales.

-While each and every dish is created beautifully with locally-sourced produce at its heart, the menu is suitable for all of the family to enjoy, with those beloved, familiar and homely flavours at the core of it all.
+While each and every dish is created beautifully with locally sourced produce at its heart, the menu is suitable for all of the family to enjoy, with those beloved, familiar and homely flavours at the core of it all.

 The Saddle Room, Tupgill Park Stables, Coverham, Leyburn, DL8 4TJ.

-11. The Black Horse, Grassington
+12. The Black Horse, Grassington

 Probably our favourite, rather unassuming spot in Grassington, The Black Horse sits just off the main square in the town made famous by All Creatures Great and Small.

-Despite its towering demeanor, when guests step inside, they’re welcomed by the cosiest classic pub vibe, with comfy upholstered seating, original beams, and those typical low ceilings that are kind of like getting a big hug from the room.
+Despite its towering demeanour, when guests step inside, they’re welcomed by the cosiest classic pub vibe, with comfy upholstered seating, original beams, and those typical low ceilings that are kind of like getting a big hug from the room.

 Food-wise, expect beautifully curated dishes with a little bit of an elevated pub grub edge, with meals including pan-roasted duck breast, lamb ‘two ways’, an ever-changing pie of the day, and even a ‘build your own’ burger menu.